PolPinol/Raspberry-Spotify-Server/README.md

-# Phase 1 of modifying LKM
+# Phase 1 - Writing Your Own Loadable Kernel Module

 In this practice of the subject Administration and Systems Design we will program a driver for control a bluetooth device that is needed for the testing server and keep it in good condition